plmercereau/NixOS/convert_to_nixos.md

 ```

 Reboot and you should end up in a NixOS system!
 The old contents of the root directory can be found at `/old_root/`.

-Follow the final steps of the general installation guide.
+Now follow the final steps of the general installation guide.